Emu's TV programmes: EMU-TV

-Following the demise of Emu's World, Rod Hull went to Canada and recorded a single series of EMU-TV, based heavily on his earlier Emu's Broadcasting Company series.
-His co-stars this time were Murray Langston and Carolyn Scott, while Les Foubracs made regular guest appearances.
-These episodes were brought back to the UK and re-edited for a British audience by Central Independent Television, with a small number of additional segments featuring Grotbags and the Pink Windmill Kids also being shot.
+Following the demise of Emu's World, Rod Hull went to Canada and recorded a single series of EMU-TV, with the production company "Amalgamated Media Industries Inc".
+The Series was based heavily on his earlier Emu's Broadcasting Company series.
+This North American version had 24 episode each running for 29mins including ad-breads, and included song numbers recorded in the UK with the Pink Windmill Kids.
+However Grotbags did not feature, instead his new co-stars were Murray Langston and Carolyn Scott, while Les Foubracs made regular guest appearances, who starred with Rod in most of the segments created.

-Episode 5 of this series features future England international footballer Emile Heskey running an obstacle course and accidentally being called "Emily".
+Central Independent Television re-edited the series for a British audience which resulted in small number of Canadian sketches being replaced by additional segments featuring Grotbags.
+The series was reworked to 20min format over 22 episodes only.